AmiraBasyouni/react-diagram-schema/CONTRIBUTING.md

    ```

    Note
-   🗒 The `playground/` directory will be ignored.
+   :memo: The `playground/` directory will be ignored.
-   🗒 Changes made to the `playground/` directory will not be committed.
+   :memo: Changes made to the `playground/` directory will not be committed.

 ---

-🗃️ **Try parsing a repository**
+:file_folder: **Try parsing a repository**

 1. Follow the [How To Get Started](#how-to-get-started) instructions.